viniciusban/awesomemess.com/_posts/2020-03-19-windows-subsystem-for-linux.md

 $ uname -r | grep -i microsoft
 ```

-When you inspect the bash environment, you see some useful variables there:
+When you inspect the bash environment, you see some useful variables there.
+Use them at your disposal:

 ```
 $ env | grep WSL